textileio/papers/draft.md

 across multiple devices.
 This convenience is now expected, but has come at the cost of additional consequences for users.
-One such consequence is that many of the same development patterns that bring convenience (e.g., single sign-on, minimal encryption, centralized servers and databases) also enable, or even require data hoarding by apps.
-While collecting large amounts of users' data can create value for the companies building apps (e.g., app telemetry, predictive tools, or even new revenue streams), that value flows mostly in one direction: apps collect, process and benefit from a user's private data, but users rarely have access to the original data or the new insights that come
+One such consequence is that many of the same development patterns that bring convenience (e.g. single sign-on, minimal encryption, centralized servers and databases) also enable, or even require data hoarding by apps.
+While collecting large amounts of users' data can create value for the companies building apps (e.g. app telemetry, predictive tools, or even new revenue streams), that value flows mostly in one direction: apps collect, process and benefit from a user's private data, but users rarely have access to the original data or the new insights that come